grp-ops/react2shell/README.md

 # React2Shell

 CLI tool + Nuclei templates for detecting two critical RCE vulnerabilities in React Server Components and Next.js Server Actions.
-The scanner was rewritten after the extent of the vulnerability became apparent.
+The scanner was rewritten based on the disclosed react2shell vuln.

 ## Vulnerability Overview